Esther Siamfuko

 Esther Siamfuko (born 8 August 2004) is a Zambian footballer who plays as a defender for Queens Academy, on loan from Choma Warriors, and the Zambia women's national team.

 Club career

 Siamfuko has played for Choma Warriors and Queens Academy in Zambia.

 International career

 Siamfuko represented Zambia at the 2020 COSAFA Women's U17 Championship.
 She capped at senior level on 28 November 2020 in a 1–0 friendly away win against Chile.

+On 2 July 2021, Siamfuko was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

+Siamfuko was called up to the Zambia squad for the 2022 Women's Africa Cup of Nations, where they finished in third place.

+On 3 July 2024, Siamfuko was called up to the Zambia squad for the 2024 Summer Olympics.